pensjonatus/flash-fiction/blog/talking-about-dreams.md

 ---
-title: 'Talking about Dreams'
+title: Talking about Dreams
 date: '2016-08-25'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 When she felt more confident with me, she started talking about her dreams.